poissonconsulting/runbisonpic/inst/helpfiles/about.md

 Alberta Environment and Parks is piloting using remote game cameras to monitor the herd composition of wood bison.
 This app aims to make modeling camera trap data fast and easy.
-Prepared data is uploaded into the app, modeled and the results are reviewed.
+Prepared data is uploaded into the app, modeled and the results are displayed for review.